DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Stronghold Ruin S Fulham...

-The fortress was surrounded by threefold mud wall with a ditch, and at the time of enemy invasion they would set ditch on fire surrounding the fortress by wall of fire, which could act as defense.
+The fortress was surrounded by threefold mud wall with a ditch, and at the time of enemy invasion they would set ditch on fire surrounding the fortress with the wall of fire, which could act as defense.

 "Probably even in Urza you've gathered intel from various hearsays,